-The Landscape Institute have published a review on the delivery, design, adoption and maintenance of SUDS23.
+The Landscape Institute have published a review on the delivery, design, adoption and maintenance of SUDS25.
 This highlights the inconsistencies in the delivery of SUDS across the country whilst stressing the need for appropriate SUDS to safeguard local environments.
+Further updated guidance issued by the Landscape Institute should be taken into consideration.